robschick/lessonCode/lesson3.md

 You will have seen how we did this in the Lecture - now it's your turn.
 Make some changes to a file, add and commit them.
 Also, add a new script, and note the difference in the buttons in the git tab in RStudio - i.e. when do you see an A in the button vs. an M?
 What are the command line analogs?

+Since you have the data, and shells of scripts, spend some time making a mini-analysis (very mini!).
+Try to get this together:

+1. read in the data
+2. save it (in ```results```) to an rdata file
+3. plot the data
+4. run a regression between counts and depth or sst
+5. put these scripts in a controller script

+And use version control for it all.

 ## Git Diff
 How can we easily see what changed between two commits?
 We may see that one line indicated a big change that we want to inspect.
 Use the diff command on any two nodes in the graph: